 Besides the lonely night packers, it’s just me and the ‘Shopper.’
 I casually place items in the carrier, quite delighted with my bicycle-cum-shopping trolly.
 Just as I’m about to enter the ‘Tea and Coffee’ aisle, I’m intercepted by a very determined and serious young man, who tells me in no uncertain terms that bicycles are not permitted in the store.
 I try to point out, in vain, that this is no ordinary bicycle, taking the trouble to illustrate its fine attributes as a shopping trolley.
 But…he’s not buying it.

-If you’ve read this far and would like to know more please click here to submit an inquiry or make an expression of interest.
+If you’ve read this far and would like to know more about the bicycle please click here.

-1: Thank you to my good friend and colleague Angela Powell for her many helpful editing suggestions.
+Thank you to my good friend and colleague Angela Powell for her many helpful editing suggestions.
 Any errors or omissions are my own responsibility.
+This essay was originally published on 4 Sep 2019.
+It was updated on 4 May 2020.